 The case of the textile maquiladora in Tijuana serves as a testament to the transformative power of concurrent engineering.
 While the shift from SE to CE requires a change in organizational culture and a commitment to training and collaboration, the potential benefits in terms of efficiency, cost savings, and product quality are substantial.
 As industries worldwide grapple with the challenges of a dynamic market, the principles of CE offer a path to resilience and growth.

 For manufacturing engineers, adopting the concurrent engineering model is not merely a procedural shift; it is a transformative journey.
-It paves the way for multidisciplinary teams to work cohesively, driving timely decision-making, reducing time-to-market, and enhancing product quality.
-By leveraging advanced tools, technologies, and platforms in tandem with this model, organizations can not only address challenges proactively but also uncover opportunities that would otherwise remain hidden in traditional linear processes.
+It enables multidisciplinary teams to work cohesively, driving timely decision-making, reducing time-to-market, and enhancing product quality.